 The Mawazo Public Engagement Programme

-Nerd Nites.
-Imagine a TED talk crossed with a happy hour, and you’ve got Nerd Nite – a fun and informal version of the sectoral working groups.
-These public events feature short lectures on topics of popular interest, and bring together interesting people from all walks of live to discuss these issues and mingle over drinks.
+Nairobi Ideas Night.
+Imagine a TED talk crossed with a happy hour, and you’ve got Nairobi Ideas Night – a fun variety show that provides a platform for local researchers, scholars and other self-identifying nerds to present their work and ideas to the general public in an informal and engaging format.
+These public events feature short lectures on topics of popular interest, and bring together interesting people from all walks of life to discuss these issues and mingle over drinks.

 Academic and popular publications